CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 ## Run Locally

 This example allows you to use the Profiles SDK locally.
-It utilizes a local Secret Client for manging the connection secrets.
+It utilizes a local Secret Client for manging the Connection Secrets.
 Database passwords, SSL certs, service account JSON file contents, and other variables. should be set in the [CData.java](./src/main/java/com/c12e/cortex/examples/cdata/CData.java) file via environment variables.

 To run this example locally with local Cortex clients (from the parent directory):